masc-ucsc/docs/docs/pyrope/05-assert.md

 ## Asserts and reset

 In hardware is common to have an undefined state during the reset period.
-Ideally asserts should not be active during reset periods unless explicitly stated.
-The problem is that it may not clear what is a reset period.

-Pyrope by default resets all the variables, registers, and memories to zero, but the reset logic could take several cycles to reset a memory.
-As such, disabling the assertion when indexing arrays may be the best solution.
+To avoid unnecessary assertion failures, if any of the inputs depends on a register directly or indirectly, the assertion is not checked when the reset is high for the given registers.
+An `assert_always` ignores the reset condition, and checks always independent of the reset wires.

 ```
 reg memory:u33[] = (1,2,3) // may take cycles to load this contents

-assert memory[0] == 1 unless some_signal_is_reset
+assert memory[0] == 1 // not checked during reset

+assert_always memory[1] == 2 // may fail during reset
+assert_always memory[1] == 2 unless memory.reset  // should not fail
 ```